 So, where and how to begin that digging into this complex reading from John's gospel?
-A number of questions jump out at us, perhaps the first of which is, "to whom is Jesus speaking?"
-The audience would seem to be to the Pharisees, who were investigating how he healed the man who was born blind, but in the setting theyt could have just as easily been the ever-present bystanders and gawkers.
+Let's start with an easy question, that being, "to whom is Jesus speaking?"
+At first his audience would seem to be to the Pharisees, who were investigating how he healed the man who was born blind, but in this setting the listeners could have just as easily been the ever-present bystanders and gawkers.
 At first glance it's not really clear just how or why Jesus jumped so quickly from blindness to shepherds and sheep, but I suspect it's more than just a case of pulling the wool over our eyes.